Tibbee/io_carnivores/README.md

 ## Install

+!!!Do not install the zip package.
+Only install the extracted io_carnivores.py file.!!!
 Simply go to Edit/Preferences/Addons, click Install, and select `io_carnivores.py`.
 You should see the addon in the addon list, click the checkbox in front of its name to enable, and you should be good to go.

 ## Update